A guide to accessible content

 - Robust

-As a company, Foleon evaluates the content editor based on these four pillars and uses the standards defined within each to ensure our platform can provide our customers with the tools necessary to make their content accessible.
+As a company, Foleon evaluates the editor based on these four pillars and uses the standards defined within each to ensure our platform can provide our customers with the tools necessary to make their content accessible.

 1. Place important content higher on the page